c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/5_Reduce.md

 `execute = difference`

 The process returns the difference between two images.
-The result a multispectral image of differences.
-Using the *flat* option the result is further reduced to one band.
+For multispectral images the result is a multispectral image of differences.
+Using the *flat* option the result can be further reduced to one band.

 ​	![image-20240319182407876](../images/5_Difference.png)	v: pixel value

+Range: [negative values … positive values]

 ---